The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds: Global sections on compact Ricci-flat K ahler manifolds

-The proof of the theorem for the case $G=Sp(\frac N 2)$ is similar. \end{proof} If $N=2$, by Theorem \ref{thm:inv2} and Theorem \ref{thm:global}, we have the result in \cite{S}\cite{S1} for the global sections of chiral de Rham complex on K3 surfaces. \begin{cor} The space of global sections of chiral de Rham complex of a K3 surface is isomorphic to $\cV^A(V)$. \end{cor} For a compact Ricci-flat K\"ahler manifold, we have the following properties (See Proposition 6.22,6.23 in \cite{J}). \begin{prop} Let $X$ be a compact Ricci-flat K\"ahler manifold.
-Then $X$ admits a finite cover isomorphic to the product K\"ahler manifold $T^{2l}\times X_1\times X_2\cdots\times X_k$, where $T^{2l}$ is a flat K\"ahler torus and $X_j$ is a compact, simply connected, irreducible, Ricci-flat K\"ahler manifold for $j=1,\cdots,k$. \end{prop} \begin{prop} Let $X$ be a compact, simply-connected, irreducible, Ricci-flat K\"ahler manifold of dimension $N$.
-Then either $N\geq 2$ and its holonomy group is $SU(N)$, or $N\geq 4$ is even and its holonomy group is $Sp(\frac N 2)$.
-Conversely, if $X$ is a compact K\"ahler manifold and its holonomy group is $SU(N)$ or $Sp(\frac N 2)$, then $X$ is Ricci-flat and irreducible and $X$ has finite fundamental group. \end{prop}
+For a compact Ricci-flat K\"ahler manifold, we have the following properties (Proposition 6.22, 6.23 in \cite{J}). \begin{proposition} Let $X$ be a compact Ricci-flat K\"ahler manifold.
+Then $X$ admits a finite cover isomorphic to the product K\"ahler manifold $T^{2l}\times X_1\times X_2\cdots\times X_k$, where $T^{2l}$ is a flat K\"ahler torus and $X_j$ is a compact, simply connected, irreducible, Ricci-flat K\"ahler manifold for $j=1,\cdots,k$. \end{proposition} \begin{proposition} Let $X$ be a compact, simply-connected, irreducible, Ricci-flat K\"ahler manifold of dimension $d$.
+Then either $d\geq 2$ and its holonomy group is $SU(d)$, or $d\geq 4$ is even and its holonomy group is $Sp(\frac d 2)$.
+Conversely, if $X$ is a compact K\"ahler manifold and its holonomy group is $SU(d)$ or $Sp(\frac d 2)$, then $X$ is Ricci-flat and irreducible and $X$ has finite fundamental group. \end{proposition}